ztachip/ztachip/micropython/MicropythonUserGuide.md

 - Graph.Run(): To execute the graph until completion

-- Graph.RunWithTimeout(timeout_in_ms): To execute the graph but only up to a time limit.A
+- Graph.RunWithTimeout(timeout_in_ms): To execute the graph but only up to a time limit.

 - Graph.IsBusy(): To check if graph is still busy running.
-Normally in conjection with RunWithTimeout.
+Normally used in conjection with RunWithTimeout.

 # Drawing functions.